 It is the highest academic award that the University can bestow on a faculty member, and it lasts as long as the University exists.
 Thus, it is both an honor to the named holder of the appointment and also an enduring tribute to the donor who establishes it.
-An endowed faculty position which is supported by the annual payout from a privately funded endowment.
-The endowment may cover the faculty salary, research and travel stipends or other associated costs and continues in perpetuity.
+An endowed faculty position is supported by the annual payout from a privately funded endowment.
+The endowment may cover the faculty salary, research, and travel stipends or other associated costs and continues in perpetuity.
 Endowed faculty professorships and chairs are crucial for recruiting and retaining the highest-quality faculty.
-The greatest institutions have the best minds, the most-creative researchers and the most-engaged teachers.
+The greatest institutions have the best minds, the most-creative researchers, and the most-engaged teachers.
 Building a mighty base of faculty talent enriches the academic environment, which attracts the brightest students.

 How do I make a gift to endow a chair?

 For more information on establishing an endowed chair at Owen, contact Joe Teague, Assistant Vice Chancellor, Development and Alumni Relations at 615-322-2049.

 Anne Marie and Thomas B. Walker, Jr., Chair